 The College is an active member of the Darebin Division SSV program, and as we are a smaller school all students have the opportunity to participate.

 Our students represent the school in many competitions including;

 - Table Tennis

-In addition, our Senior School students have the opportunity to compete in the annual Greek Orthodox Archdiocese of Australia National Sports and Creative Arts Event.
+In addition, our Secondary School students have the opportunity to compete in the annual Greek Orthodox Archdiocese of Australia National Sports and Creative Arts Event.
 This annual event enables approximately 300 students and teachers from the seven Greek Orthodox Colleges of the Greek Orthodox Archdiocese of Australia to participate in sporting activities and cultural events.

 Our students are trained by specialist internal and external coaches who ensure students are prepared, both physically and mentally for competition.

-Across various year levels students participate in a public speaking activities.
+Across various year levels students participate in public speaking activities.
 This involves student writing and presenting on a variety of topics.

 Public Speaking builds each child’s confidence as they learn how to engage and address an audience and overcome the challenges of speaking to an audience.
 Students have the opportunity to present in front of their peers and the school community.

-Our camp programs are an extension of the classroom and viewed as an integral part of the school curriculum.
+Our camp programs are an extension of the classroom and are viewed as an integral part of the school curriculum.
 They give students and teachers the opportunity to move learning experiences into different environments.
 Cognitive, coping, physical and social skills are fostered in supportive and in most cases outdoor environments.
 Students undertake many new skills during the camps such as: